 Enron’s Fair Treatment Policy was developed to provide and maintain a work environment in which all employees are treated equitably.
 Our goal is to resolve employment disputes promptly, informally and (where possible) at the lowest level.
 Employees who believe they are treated unfairly are encouraged to discuss the matter with their immediate supervisor.
 When a concern of unfair, unlawful or unsafe treatment is raised, it will be investigated thoroughly and promptly.
 An effective resolution will be reached based on all the information.
 The Company will take reasonable steps to ensure confidentiality, but must act on assertions indicating that a violation of policy or law has occurred.

 Each of these policies is available for review at http://home.enron.com/resources.
 Please familiarize yourself with these policies.
 Enron expects and encourages every worker to report workplace issues of concern.
-If you need to speak with anyone regarding these policies or if an incident occurs that concerns you, please talk with your supervisor, contact your Human Resources representative, or call Enron’s Office of Labor and Employment Relations Department at 713-853-7573.
+If you need to speak with someone regarding these policies or if an incident occurs that concerns you, please talk with your supervisor, contact your Human Resources representative, or call Enron’s Office of Labor and Employment Relations Department at 713-853-7573.
 Management is expected to ensure retaliation does not occur.
-In addition, Cindy Olson is Enron’s EEO officer.
-As Executive Vice President of Human Resources and Community Relations, Cindy has the responsibility, authority, and full support of Enron to ensure that all employees can avail themselves of our policies.
+In addition, Cindy Olson, as Enron’s EEO officer and Executive Vice President of Human Resources and Community Relations, has the responsibility, authority, and full support of Enron to ensure that all employees can avail themselves of our policies.

 Your support of respectful workplace relationships adds to a productive and rewarding work environment.
 In turn, such personal and organizational success adds to Enron’s business success.